Updated: Mar 10, 2021

 Between taking notes in class, writing papers, doing research, and even attending virtual sessions, your laptop will practically become an extension of you during college.
 So make sure that you have extra cash available for repairs or a replacement if yours breaks mid-semester.
 Same goes for your phone or any other devices, like a tablet, that you rely on regularly.

-How to save: Lots of tech companies offer student discounts, so definitely look for those.
+How to save: Some colleges have loan programs that allow students to borrow laptops at no cost.
+A few even provide free laptops as part of enrollment.
+It’s worth checking with your institution’s IT department and library to see what technology is available for free.
+Lots of tech companies offer student discounts, so definitely look for those.
 Buying refurbished devices and recycling or trading in your old ones can also help lower the cost.
 And often, certified refurbished phones and laptops are as good as new.

 How to save: Shop the sales for big-ticket items, like a winter coat.
 Hitting up thrift stores can help you save, too.
-As for laundry, wait until you have a full load before washing, and skip unnecessary add-ons like dryer sheets.
+As for laundry, you can save by getting more wear out of items like jeans and sweatpants before tossing them in the hamper, and waiting until you have a full load before washing.
+Also, skip unnecessary add-ons like dryer sheets and fabric softener.

 Keeping track of how much money you have to spend and where it’s going every month will help you stay on top of your finances.
 The first step is understanding how much you have to work with each month (your income, allowance, student loan funds, etc.).
 Then make a list of all the expenses you can think of, with a projected amount you’ll spend.
 The key is keeping the sum of these lower than your total income.

 Rather than getting frustrated each time an unexpected expense comes up, realize that budgets are fluid, and revisit your money plans regularly.
-Find a system (spreadsheets, apps, etc.) that works for you and adjust when you need to.
+Find a system (e.g., spreadsheets, apps) that works for you and adjust when you need to.

 If managing your money in college seems daunting, know that you’ll get the hang of it over time.
 Unforeseen expenses are a fact of life—in college and beyond—and dealing with them now will prepare you for managing them into adulthood.
 Try to anticipate whatever expenses you can, and know that your budget isn’t written in stone.
 You can always adjust as you go.
 Like when you realize just how much cash you’ll spend on late night pizza.

-MATLAB® is a registered trademark of The MathWorks, Inc. and is not affiliated with Discover Student Loans.
+MATLAB® is a registered trademark of The MathWorks, Inc., which is not affiliated with, and does not endorse, this site.